akshatkatre/data-pipeline-report/README.md

 	- Combine the 3 data frames into a single data frame.
 	- Store the the resultant data frame in an Array
 	- Combine all the array results into a single data frame
-	- Write the results of the data frame as a json output
+	- Write the results of the data frame as a single json file

 #### Unit Tests
 - The unit test cases are encapsulated in the src/test/scala/UnitTest.scala file